+Purpose 2

 Message from our Executive 3

 Our network 4

 Our service area 4

 What is shaping our plans?
 5

 Our engagement program 5

 Safety first - a no compromise approach 6

-Making electricity more affordable 7
+Making electricity accessible, safe, secure and reliable 7

 The growth in solar energy 8

 The changing use of the network 9

 Looking at trends in electricity use 10

 Electric Vehicles 10

 How is the network performing?
 Where are we focusing?
 11

-Last summer the network supplied record demand 11
+Last summer the network supplied record electricity demand 11

 Did you know 12

-Network reliability improved 13
+Energex network reliability 13

 Managing an ageing network 14

 Using technology to deliver smarter solutions 15

-Major projects 2019-20 16
+Major projects 2021-22 16

+Building community resilience 16

 Finding the best solutions together 17

 Sustainability - the future is in an intelligent grid 17

 Improving our connection process 17

+Customer led technologies 18

 Demand management and other non-network solutions 18

 We are open to exploring the alternatives 19

 Our online interactive network map 20

 Our belief 21